 Trafalgar Square, London.
 Thu 30 Jul 2015

-leaving party for Director Sir Nicholas Penny calling for the
+the leaving party for Director Sir Nicholas Penny calling for the

-reinstatement of victimised PCS rep Candy Udwin and talks over the alternative plans put
+reinstatement of victimised PCS rep Candy Udwin and talks over the

-in the gallery in the last year and has not had any meaningful
+seen in the gallery in the last year and has not had any meaningful

-discussions with the union over the alternative plans they have put forward.
-And despite
+discussions with the union over the alternative plans they have put

-in Trafalgar Square, the staff who had not received invitations
+gallery in Trafalgar Square, the staff who had not received invitations

 to the official leaving party formed a picket line at the sides of the